CSCI4850/S20-team0-project/README.md

 # Demo: Option A    (Fast ~10 mins)
 # Read the Demo

-#### 1. Read the Demo
+### 1. Read the Demo
-To see the performance of our trained models check out the demo here: demo.ipynb
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To see the performance of our trained models check out the demo here:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;demo.ipynb

 # Demo: Option B    (Slow ~3 days)
 # Download Data, Normalize Data, and use Pretrained Models

-#### 1. Download the Data
+### 1. Download the Data
-NOTE* The dataset is ONLY available by request--a request may take several days to process.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NOTE* The dataset is ONLY available by request--a request may take several days to process.
 Follow the instructions here to request the data: https://www.med.upenn.edu/cbica/brats2019/registration.html

-Before running the demo, you will need to download the data, place it at the same level in the file structure as the cloned repo
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Before running the demo, you will need to download the data, place it at the same level in the file structure as the cloned repo

-#### 2. Normalize the Data
+### 2. Normalize the Data
-Run the jupyter notebook named normalize_and_save_all_data.ipynb to save the normalized data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run the jupyter notebook named normalize_and_save_all_data.ipynb to save the normalized data.

 This should produce a file structure like: